VGLoic/aws-exploration/README.md

 #### Target group creation

 For the target type, I will choose `IP addresses` because the video insisted on it.
 I understand that `instances` is when you work with EC2 instances directly and that `Lambda function` is for `Lambda functions`.
 However, there is also the `Application Load Balancer` type which seems promising, I will try this after.
+(I actually tried later on, but it was not possible to use it with Fargate as at it does not work with my network mode `awsvpc` of my task definition).

 For the name, I choose `AWSGuideFargateLBTargetGroup`.